Can essential oils treat depression?

-An essential oil that may have "worked" for one person may have no effect on another.
+An essential oil that may be effective for one person may have no effect on another.

-One research article summarizing systematic reviews of the use of aromatherapy for hypertension, depression, anxiety, pain relief, and dementia concluded that aromatherapy is an ineffective therapy for any condition.
+One research article summarizing systematic reviews of the use of aromatherapy for hypertension, depression, anxiety, pain relief, and dementia concluded that aromatherapy is ineffective therapy for any condition.

 What are essential oils?

-The chemicals in essential oils can interact with the body through being absorbed through the skin into the bloodstream or stimulating areas of the brain through inhalation.
+The chemicals in essential oils can interact with the body through being absorbed through the skin into the bloodstream or by stimulating areas of the brain through inhalation.

 When specialized nerve cells in the upper part of the nose detect smells, they send an impulse to the brain along the olfactory nerve to an area called the olfactory bulb.